threedaymonk/uk_postcode/README.md

 * Allows extraction of fields within postcode.
 * Validated against 2.5 million postcodes in England, Wales, Scotland, Northern Ireland, the Channel Islands, and the Isle of Man.
-* Finds the country corresponding to a postcode, where possible.

 **Note**: There's a distinction between validity and existence.
 This library validates the *format* of a postcode, but not whether it actually currently